-According to the IIHS, the crash test simulates what occurs when the front corner of a moving vehicle strikes another vehicle or stationary object.
+According to the IIHS, the car crash test simulates what occurs when the front corner of a moving vehicle strikes another vehicle or stationary object.
 The test is run by remotely driving the front corner of each vehicle at 40 miles per hour into a 5-foot-tall barrier, and analyzing the results.
 Factors such as airbag deployment, structural damage prevention, kinematics, and occupant compartment invasion illustrate some of the aspects that are studied for each tested vehicle.
 Among the worst ratings for restraints and kinematics was the 2014 Jeep Patriot.

 Watch a video of the IIHS’s crash tests here.

-The Boston Personal Injury Attorneys with Jason Stone Injury Lawyers know that no matter how structurally safe your vehicle may be, you can still get hurt in a collision.
+The Massachusetts Personal Injury Attorneys with Jason Stone Injury Lawyers know that no matter how structurally safe your vehicle may be, you can still get hurt in a collision.
 Contact us today if you’ve been injured in a car crash.